Visiting a Few of the Sacred Sites of Ireland on a Spiritual Quest

 Our first stop was the Hill of Tara, which is famous for being the "Seat of the High Kings of Ireland," located in County Meath, It is a large archaeological complex that was once the political and spiritual center of ancient Ireland.
 The Mound of the Hostages, and the Stone of Destiny, are among the site's most noteworthy features.
 I remember feeling a little disappointed at the site of the Stone of Destiny.
 With a name like that, I was expecting to feel something powerful emanating off of it as if it was blessed by the Lady of the Lake, and I did not get any of those vibes from the rock, and maybe my expectations were a little too high.
 I was confused, and as I mentioned, slightly exhausted from not sleeping on the overnight flight.
 I was expecting to see the Stone of Destiny that I once saw in a film called The Stone of Destiny, little did I know at the time, that there was more than one Stone with the same name.
 The Scottish Monarchs used a different stone for centuries in the inauguration of their kings and that was the Stone of Destiny that the film was based on.
 Actually, in my opinion, the Irish stone is far more remarkable even if it resembles a phallus.
 This is a very important landmark in Ireland.
 Do not let my experience take away from the magic of the land, it is definitely a site worth seeing.

-Pictured from left to right: Hill of Tara, Stone of Destiny, and Connemara covered in Heather, a mossy tree, arriving at the holy well, our guide, The Woodland Bard, and the holy well.
+Pictured from left to right: Hill of Tara, Stone of Destiny, and Connemara covered in Heather, a mossy tree, arriving at the holy well, our guide, the late John Wilmott, aka The Woodland Bard, and the holy well.

 County Limerick